How to join us

 The nursing department offers a great program to become a professional nurse.
 Whether you want to work in a local hospital or in a clinic across the world, Calvin will help get you there.

 Application to the upper division nursing major normally occurs during the second semester of the sophomore year.
-Applications are due on January 15 for the class beginning the following September.
+Applications are due on February 1 for the class beginning the following September.
 Applicants who submit after the deadline will be considered on a space-available basis only.
-Application forms are available in the Nursing Department office.
+Calvin students apply online; transfer students please contact us for an application.

 In order to apply to the nursing program, students must have the following: